'Supporting families and

 Extreme poverty disproportionately affects women as they do not have the same opportunities as men to receive an education, work, or own property.
 Without the means to break out of poverty, the cycle continues, limiting the opportunities for their children.

 Achieving gender equality through the empowerment of girls and women benefits everyone, which is why it’s a United Nations Sustainable Development Goal (UN SDG 5).

-As an organisation working towards a brighter future for all, Intouch Global Foundation is committed to tackling discrimination and meeting the goal of gender quality by creating better education and health systems for boys and girls, men and women.
+As an organisation working towards a brighter future for all, Intouch Global Foundation is committed to tackling discrimination and meeting the goal of gender equality by creating better education and health systems for boys and girls, men and women.

 Why gender equality matters

 Gender equality studies tell the same story: the only way to sustainably alleviate poverty is to focus on initiatives to help women empower themselves.

 In many countries, a woman cannot own land or inherit money, has no legal protection from domestic abuse, is prohibited from taking a job if her husband opposes the decision, and can only get access to credit, own a business, or apply for a passport if a male relative signs off.